-\cref{prop:idealinclusions}, together with an application of cellular approximation to the identity map of $EG$, ensures that this is independent of choice of cell structure.
-Moreover, \cref{rmk:reducetopgroup} reduces the computation of $M_k(G)$ in general to just the case where $G$ is a $p$-group, where the Segal conjecture implies that $\bigcap_k M_k(G) = 0$ and $\lim_k A(G)/M_k(G) = \bbZ \oplus I(G)_p^\wedge$.
+\cref{prop:idealinclusions}, together with an application of cellular approximation to the identity map of $EG$, ensures that this is independent of the choice of cell structure.
+Moreover, \cref{rmk:reducetopgroup} reduces the computation of $m_k(G)$ in general to the case where $G$ is a $p$-group; the Segal conjecture then implies that $\bigcap_k m_k(G) = 0$ and $\lim_k A(G)/m_k(G) = \bbZ \oplus I(G)_p^\wedge$.

 \begin{ex} For any group $G$, we may identify